Table of Contents

 In the next section, we’ll take a look at some of the equipment and the processes that are most frequently used in precision CNC machining.

-How It’s Done: What processes and equipment are commonly used in precision machining?
+How It’s Done: What processes and equipment are commonly used in high precision machining?

 There are some very specialized methods of CNC machining, including wire EDM (electrical discharge machining), additive machining, and 3D laser printing.
 For example, wire EDM uses conductive materials — typically metals -— and electrical discharges to erode a workpiece into intricate shapes.